manojmanivannan/Ask-DB/README.md

 ## Run locally

-Depending on the model, say if you want to use `llama2:7b`, the modify the `.env` file and `Makefile` to the preferred model name, and simply run `make dk_start`
+Depending on the model, say if you want to use `llama2:7b`, the modify the `.env` file to the preferred model name, and simply run `make dk_start`